slyon/ubuntu-maintainers-handbook/PackageFixing.md

 * The upload will appear in the "unapproved queue", for example `https://launchpad.net/ubuntu/focal/+queue?queue_state=1`.
 It may take a week or two before it gets processed.
-* If you find a problem while it's still unapproved, ask in the Freenode `#ubuntu-release` channel for the package to be rejected from the queue.
+* If you find a problem while it's still unapproved, ask in the Libera Chat `#ubuntu-release` channel for the package to be rejected from the queue.
   This is a trivial task for archive admins.
 If rejected at this stage, then the same version number can be re-used in a subsequent upload.